andlrc/rpgle.vim/README.md

     - dcl-proc -> end-proc
     - begsr    -> endsr

+See `:help rpgle-fold`

 ### Match Words

-Enable by running adding `runtime macros/matchit.vim` to your `~/.vimrc`.

-The following match words is supported:
+The following match words are supported:

     - select   -> when     -> other   -> endsl
     - if       -> elseif   -> else    -> endif